mathworks/Pi-Day-Apps/README.md

 ### **On Desktop:**

 Download or clone this repository.
 Open MATLAB, navigate to the folder containing these scripts and double\-click on [pi\-apps.prj](https://matlab.mathworks.com/open/github/v1?repo=mathworks/Pi-Day-Apps&project=pi-apps.prj&file=README.mlx).
-It will add the appropriate files to your MATLAB path and open the app.
+It will add the appropriate files to your MATLAB path and open the README.

 # Apps